 In Mask R-CNN, the mask resolution determines the size of the predicted masks for each object instance.
-A higher resolution yields a more detailed delineation of object boundaries but increases computational time.
+A higher resolution yields a more detailed delineation of object boundaries but increases the computational time.
 We adjusted this parameter from the standard resolution of 28x28 pixels to an enhanced resolution of 56x56.
 This change required a minor modification in the Mask R-CNN architecture, which involved adding an extra convolutional layer at the end of the mask branch.
 The aim was to achieve a more precise panicle mask.

 Model optimization was based on the loss weight parameter.
-It ranged from the standard loss weight of 1 for each mask and class (mask01-class01) to an emphasis on mask optimization with a mask loss weight of 10 and a class loss weight of 1 (mask10-class01).
-We also experimented with classification optimization, adjusting the class loss weight to 10 and mask loss weight to 1 (mask01-class10).
-The parameter heads.m indicated the training configuration, which either involved training all layers of the Resnet-101 architecture or fine-tuning only the head layers while freezing all other layers **(Table 2).
+It ranged from the standard loss weight of 1 for each mask and class (mask01--class01) to an emphasis on mask optimization with a mask loss weight of 10 and a class loss weight of 1 (mask10--class01).
+We also experiment with classification optimization, adjusting the class loss weight to 10 and the mask loss weight to 1 (mask01--class10).
+The parameter heads.m indicates the training configuration, which either involves training all the layers of the ResNet-101 architecture or fine-tuning only the head layers while freezing all the other layers **(Table 2).

-The performance of the segmentation model in detecting panicles was assessed using the Intersection over Union (IoU) score, also known as the Jaccard index (Jaccard, 1901).
+The performance of the segmentation model in detecting panicles was assessed via the intersection over union (IoU) score, also known as the Jaccard index (Jaccard, 1901).
 This metric is widely used in evaluating the performance of object detection.
-The effectiveness of our trained models was measured using the mean average precision (mAP) over different IoU thresholds ranging from 50 to 95% in 5% increments (AP@[IoU = 0.50:0.95]; Kienbaum et al. 2021).
+The effectiveness of our trained models was measured via the mean average precision (mAP) over different IoU thresholds ranging from 50--95% in 5% increments (AP@[IoU = 0.50:0.95]; Kienbaum et al. 2021).

 Model development for image classification

-In the second stage, three deep learning architectures were implemented and tested for model classification using VGG16, InceptionV3, and EfficientNetB0 to differentiate between the two panicle types.
-VGG16 has the advantage of accurate identification and performs better on large-scale data sets and complex background recognition tasks (Wang, 2020).
-InceptionV3 is characterized by its multi-level feature extraction and factorization techniques, achieving a balance between accuracy and computational efficiency (Li et al., 2021).
+In the second stage, three deep learning architectures were implemented and tested for model classification via VGG16, InceptionV3, and EfficientNetB0 to differentiate between the two panicle types.
+VGG16 has the advantage of accurate identification and performs better on large-scale datasets and complex background recognition tasks (Wang, 2020).
+InceptionV3 is characterized by its multilevel feature extraction and factorization techniques, which achieve a balance between accuracy and computational efficiency (Li et al., 2021).
 The efficientNetB0 compound scaling approach offers high performance while maintaining reduced computational complexity, which is useful for real-time applications and resource-constrained environments (Ramamurthy et al., 2023).

 Sampling

 A total of 320 panicle masks from the segmentation pipeline and pictures from the experiments were randomly selected and divided into two groups: training and validation.
 Each group contained two panicle classes: glomerulate and amarantiform.
-The training group included 110 images of the amarantiform and 142 of the glomerulate shape, whereas the validation group included 30 and 36 images of the same respective panicle classes.
+The training group included 110 images of the amarantiform shape and 142 of the glomerulate shape, whereas the validation group included 30 and 36 images of the same respective panicle classes.
 The imbalance in the number of panicles in the datasets primarily reflects the predominance of glomerulate panicles over amarantiform panicles.

 Model training